Does Medicare Cover Chiropractic Services?

 • The options available in their area

-• The costs associated with the plan
+• The costs that may be associated with the plan

 • The coverage details, including whether routine or maintenance chiropractic care is included